Light induced magnetization in d-wave superconductors: Introduction

-In this paper we formulate a fully microscopic theory of the inverse Faraday effects in both conventional and unconventional $d$-wave superconductors.
-Our theory is applicable in a wide range of temperatures and is based on the extension of the standard quasiclassical formalism which aims at incorporating the effects associated with branch population imbalance.
-We compute the magnitude of electrochemical potential describing the branch imbalance self-consistently and then evaluate the dc-component of the current density and static induced magnetization which are both proportional to the second power of the amplitude of external electromagnetic field.
-The comparison is made between the relative magnitudes of the effect in $s$- and $d$-wave superconductors.
+In this paper we formulate a fully microscopic theory of the inverse Faraday effect in conventional ($s$-wave) and unconventional ($d$-wave) superconductors.
+The theory is applicable in a wide range of temperatures and is based on an extension of the quasiclassical formalism that retains the particle-hole asymmetric vertices responsible for the branch population imbalance.
+We compute self-consistently the two collective fields induced at linear order --- the electrochemical potential describing the imbalance and, for $d$-wave pairing, the $B_{1g}$ amplitude (Schmid--Higgs) oscillation of the order parameter --- and then evaluate the rectified current density, which is quadratic in the field amplitude and linear in the photon momentum.
+The result organizes into a small number of additive channels with sharply different physical content: a photon-drag channel, a diamagnetic channel, an imbalance channel controlled by the functions $\zeta_\w$ and $\Pi_\mu$, and --- for $d$-wave pairing only --- an order-parameter channel through which the light-induced Higgs mode imprints the pair susceptibility $\chi_{SH}(\w)$ directly onto the static magnetization.
+We show that the polarization geometry acts as a channel selector: for circularly polarized light in the plane transverse to the propagation direction the imbalance and diamagnetic channels are switched off identically and the induced magnetization is carried by the Schmid--Higgs channel alone.
+The magnitudes of all magnetization channels are set by the quasiparticle relaxation rate, resulting in a parametric enhancement over the naive estimate $\sim T_c/\varepsilon_F$.
 We use the units $\hbar=c=1$ throughout this paper.